powerjg/learning_gem5/part2/simplecache.rst

 SimpleCache SimObject
 ~~~~~~~~~~~~~~~~~~~~~

 After creating the SConscript file, that you can download :download:`here <../_static/scripts/part2/simplecache/SConscript>`, we can create the SimObject Python file.
+We will call this simple memory object ``SimpleCache`` and create the SimObject Python file in ``src/learning_gem5/simple_cache``.

 .. code-block:: python